G2DA: Geometry-Guided Dual-Alignment Learning for RGB-Infrared Person Re-Identification: Proposed Method

-In the testing phase, only \textit{Accurate Part Feature Learning Module} and \textit{Geometry-Guided Graph Learning Module} are adopted, and the final graph embedding $V_{G}$ is utilized to perform re-identification.
-The \textit{OT-based Modality Alignment Module} is employed for optimization alone.
+In the testing phase, only \textit{Multi-Scale Skeleton Graph Construction} and \textit{Message Fusion Attention} are adopted, making the inference pipeline computationally efficient and robust.
+The final graph embedding $V_{G}$ is utilized to perform re-identification.

 \linespread{1.1}